Pralkopodobny/najglebszyDeepLearningEverMade/README.md

 First of all you have to load the data.
 Next step is preprocessing of the data.
 It could be for example extracting futures using for example gabor filter or binarization of images.
 You could also increase size of training data by doing  image manipulation.
 After that you have to reshape data, so your model can use it.

 Fundamental method of defining models is trial and error.
-That's why, in this project, my model is based of [one model from zalandor research github](https://github.com/zalandoresearch/fashion-mnist/blob/master/benchmark/convnet.py).
+That's why, in this project, my model is based of [one of the models from zalandor research github](https://github.com/zalandoresearch/fashion-mnist/blob/master/benchmark/convnet.py).
 I tried changing initialization of layers, theirs parameters and I added batch normalization layer ([here's why it could be a good idea](https://youtu.be/wEoyxE0GP2M?t=2934)) . **However the goal of this project is not to make the best model possible, but to see results of training set manipulation**.
 In order to do so, I tried applying gabor filter, binarizing of  and translating images by vector.
 You can see results in the Result section.

 Before compiling, you have to chose optimizer for your model.
 I tried diffrent optimizers (trial and error method) and the best results (using only normalization and reshaping of data as preprocessing) produced adam optimizer.
 Adam optimizer is impementation of [SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).